 INTERESTED IN LEARNING MORE ABOUT THIS STUDY?

-Christian Bourque, Executive Vice President, Leger and Keith Barry, Partner, Vice President, lg2, will be hosting a webinar to discuss the results of this study on May 29, 2020 from noon – 1 pm Eastern Time.
-The webinar is free to attend, but registration is required.
+Christian Bourque, Executive Vice President, Leger and Keith Barry, Partner, Vice President, lg2, held a webinar to discuss the results of this study on May 29, 2020 from noon – 1 pm Eastern Time.